livingstonlarus/airg-langgraph/README.md

 AIRG-LangGraph is a stateful, multi-actor application that crafts personalized resumes and cover letters using Google's Gemini AI.
 It leverages LangChain and LangGraph to create a robust, deployable solution for job seekers.

+> **Note**: This project uses the latest `google-genai` SDK (the official Google Generative AI Python SDK) for interacting with Google's Gemini models.

 ## Features

 - **Customized Documents**: Tailors your resume and cover letter based on job description and company details